Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 ## Preface

-> "[...] we may say that a phenomenon is experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us statistically significant results"
+_"[...] we may say that a phenomenon is experimentally demonstrable when we know how to conduct an experiment which will rarely fail to give us statistically significant results."_
 [Ronald A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) (17 February 1890 - 29 July 1962). <ins>The design of experiments</ins> (1951). p.
 14

-> "All models are wrong but some models are useful."
+_"All models are wrong but some models are useful."_
 [George E. P. Box](https://en.wikipedia.org/wiki/George_E._P._Box) (18 October 1919 – 28 March 2013). <ins>Robustness in the Strategy of Scientific Model Building</ins> (1979). p.
 2.

-> "The big problem in science is not cheaters or opportunists, but sincere researchers who have unfortunately been trained to think that every statistically “significant” result is notable."
+_"The big problem in science is not cheaters or opportunists, but sincere researchers who have unfortunately been trained to think that every statistically “significant” result is notable."_

-[Andrew Gelman](http://www.stat.columbia.edu/~gelman/) (11 February 1965 – ).
-Essay: The Experiments Are Fascinating.
-But Nobody Can Repeat Them.
-The New York Times (19/10/2018). https://www.nytimes.com/2018/11/19/science/science-research-fraud-reproducibility.html
+[Andrew Gelman](http://www.stat.columbia.edu/~gelman/) (11 February 1965 – ). <ins>Essay: The Experiments Are Fascinating.
+But Nobody Can Repeat Them</ins>.
+[The New York Times (19/10/2018)](https://www.nytimes.com/2018/11/19/science/science-research-fraud-reproducibility.html)